Young people from 5 to 17 years of age are eligible for COVID-19 vaccination. They must have reached the age of 5 when the appointment is made.

 - Vaccinating young people will restrict the virus from spreading and help control the pandemic by stopping transmission in the youth’s immediate circle.

-- Vaccinating young people makes it possible to loosen other hygiene measures that control the spread of the virus and severely impact teaching, academic success, and student retention and overall well-being.
+- Vaccinating young people makes it possible to loosen other hygiene measures that control the spread of the virus and severely impact teaching activities and the overall wellbeing of students.

 - Vaccinating young people caps outbreaks and limits classroom closures, which also facilitates student success and retention.